Noah Messing is a founding partner of Messing & Spector LLP.

 “a tour de force,” “absolutely essential,” “outstanding,” “accessible, yet sophisticated,” “fantastic,” and “unparalleled.”
-For nearly a decade, Noah has trained lawyers at top U.S. law firms to write and advocate more effectively for their clients.
+Since 2009, Noah has trained lawyers at top U.S. law firms to write and advocate more effectively for their clients.
+Since co-founding Messing & Spector in 2017, Noah has served as lead counsel in a 21,000-person putative class action about the Takings Clause and pensions in addition to handling numerous appeals and petitions.

-Noah is an arbitrator with the American Arbitration Association, for which he has the privilege of regularly resolving commercial and consumer disputes.
+Noah has served since 2013 as an arbitrator and mediator with the American Arbitration Association, for which he has had the privilege of resolving more than 130 commercial and consumer disputes.

 Before joining Yale’s faculty, Noah served as Counsel to Senator Hillary Rodham Clinton and as Associate Counsel to the Hillary Clinton for President campaign.
-He also spent the better part of a decade working as a trial and appellate litigator in Washington D.C. at two top “boutique” firms, Boies Schiller and Robbins Russell.
+He also spent the better part of a decade working as a trial and appellate litigator in Washington D.C. at two top “boutique” firms, Boies, Schiller & Flexner LLP and Robbins Russell.

 Noah graduated in 2000 from Yale Law School, where he was a Coker Fellow and an editor on The Yale Law Journal.
 He received both the Benjamin Cardozo Prize and the Potter Stewart Prize in the Morris Tyler Moot Court of Appeals program; those prizes are awarded, respectively, for the year’s best brief and to the team that wins the Spring semester moot court competition.
 He graduated from Emory University.